 Raise-boring rigs are supposed to run 24/7, and you don't want to see one stop over a broken hydraulic motor for more time than it takes to replace one, therefore having spare components is a must, and that particular motor was destined to serve as exactly that - an "emergency" replacement in case the currently operating motor broke down.

-I inspected the cylinder block, the valve plate, the end plate and saw that the cylinder block was more or less OK, or in other words "lap-able", however the valve plate had a couple of deeper scratches, and in the end I thought I didn't care much for lapping these grooves out, and replaced the valve plate with a new one.
+I inspected the cylinder block, the valve-plate, and the endplate and saw that the cylinder block was more or less OK, or in other words "lap-able", however, the valve-plate had a couple of deeper scratches, and in the end, I thought I didn't care much for lapping these grooves out and replaced the valve-plate with a new one.

-Then I put the motor back together, and tested it in our test stand.
+Then I put the motor back together and tested it on our test stand.
 We do have a "proper" motor test stand in our Lisbon shop, but the "braking" hydraulic motor used there is all too small for a 355cc beast, so the only viable way for me to test it was the good old "return line restriction" test.

-For the very few who might not know it - "return line restriction" is a "cheat" way to test a hydraulic motor, and basically boils down to running it with a restricted outlet to raise the pressure inside the rotary group while monitoring the case drain.
-This test allows you to detect internal leakage issues and, obviously, check for stuff like displacement control operation, presence of strange noises and external oil leaks.
+For the very few who might not know it - "return line restriction" is a "cheat" way to test a hydraulic motor, which boils down to running it with a restricted outlet to raise the pressure inside the rotary group while monitoring the case drain.
+This test allows you to detect internal leakage issues and, obviously, check for stuff like displacement control operation, the presence of strange noises, and external oil leaks.
 Not ideal, but better than no test at all.

 That motor passed the test with flying colors!
-I raised the pressure to about 200 bar and saw but a tiny trickle of oil coming out of the drain line - which is supposed to be the sure sign of an exceptional volumetric efficiency, especially for a hydraulic motor that big.
-So, I billed the repair, packed the motor and sent it out to Bulgaria, where the "mother ship" was punching production slots in the Chelopech mine.
+I raised the pressure to about 200 bar and saw but a tiny trickle of oil coming out of the drain line - which is supposed to be the sure sign of exceptional volumetric efficiency, especially for a hydraulic motor that big.
+So, I billed the repair, packed the motor, and sent it out to Bulgaria, where its "mother ship" was punching production slots in the Chelopech mine.

 A raise boring machine that does slot raises can't stop!
 It simply can't.
 Because no slots means no blasts, and no blasts means no production, so having that spare motor around was very important for our client.

-Some test were done at sight, and all pointed to the hydraulic motor, which meant that the over-hauler (myself) was to be contacted immediately to see if anything could be done about it.
-We tried a couple of "tricks" over the phone, but very quickly it became clear that I had book an urgent flight to Bulgaria in order to "lay my hands" on the problem as soon as possible (production raise slots, remember?)
+Some tests were done at the site, and all pointed to the hydraulic motor, which meant that the over-hauler (myself) was to be contacted immediately to see if anything could be done about it.
+We tried a couple of "tricks" over the phone, but very quickly it became clear that I had to book an urgent flight to Bulgaria to "lay my hands" on the problem as soon as possible (production raise slots, remember?)

 A good thing about failures that put mine production at risk is the fact that paperwork and safety inductions get done much faster than usual.
 So, a couple of hours after I got there I was already "hugging" the motor.

-I ran the machine, heard the hissing noise inside the motor and the typical boom-bang sound - and clearly saw all telltale signs of the cylinder block lift, as I also confirmed that indeed almost all of the flow went down the drain line.
+I ran the machine, heard the hissing noise inside the motor and the typical boom-bang sound - and clearly saw all telltale signs of a cylinder block lift, and I also confirmed that indeed almost all of the flow went down the drain line.

 OK - so it was the motor, it was the motor that I repaired and tested!
 Screw me!
-There was nothing else I could do but remove it from the rig, crack it open and see what happened and hope that I would be able to repair it on sight.
+There was nothing else I could do but remove it from the rig, crack it open and see what happened and hope that I would be able to repair it on-site.

 So, we removed the motor, took it to the underground shop, where I opened it on top of a wooden pallet applying the usual "sledgehammer plus an old Allen key" technique, and...
 I saw nothing strange or alarming inside.
 At first sight - nothing!
-So - I tested the end-plate against the valve plate - and the surfaces seemed to match, I tested the the valve plate against the cylinder block - and again - it all seemed to be just fine...
+So - I tested the endplate against the valve-plate - and the surfaces seemed to match, I tested the valve-plate against the cylinder block - and again - it all seemed to be just fine...

 All right, maybe it's 90% fine but not 100% fine, so I got some lapping paste and re-lapped (by hand) all the parts the best I could - still in the mine.
-The we reassembled the motor and put it back in the the rig.
+Then we reassembled the motor and put it back in the rig.

 This is very easy to write about - but when you're working in a foreign mine, or in any mine for that matter, logistics becomes a serious problem.
-Moving from a drilling site to a workshop can take an hour, transportation and loading is hard, getting a lapping paste is tricky, and in any case - how do yo even say "lapping paste" in Bulgarian?
+Moving from a drilling site to a workshop can take an hour, transportation and loading is hard, getting a lapping paste is tricky, and how do you even say "lapping paste" in Bulgarian?
 Oh yes, it's that thing...
-Well, we're gonna have to go the the main shop at the surface an see if we can get it.
+Well, we're gonna have to go to the main shop at the surface and see if we can get it.
 That's another hour for you.

-All right, lads, time to pull the motor back our again.
+All right, lads, time to pull the motor back out again.
 We're getting pretty good at that, aren't we?
 That's another shift for you and three in a row so far.
 How energizing!

 So, I crack the motor open, look at it and say:

-So, we went back up to the container and brought down the "old" motor, and I created a "Frankenstein" unit with the "old" end plate and valve plate.
-I did have to re-lap the cylinder block once again to match it to yet another valve plate.
+So, we went back up to the supplies container and brought down the "old" motor, and I created a "Frankenstein" unit with the "old" endplate and valve-plate.
+I did have to re-lap the cylinder block once again to match it to yet another valve-plate.

-Since people in the mine shop were seeing me struggle with the same components for a day and a half now non stop, some of them began offering help.
-And by help I mean all sorts of advice, which, coupled to the language barrier, was all but productive.
+Since people in the mine shop were seeing me struggle with the same components for a day and a half now non-stop, some of them began offering help.
+And by help I mean all sorts of advice, which, coupled with the language barrier, was all but productive.
 Try explaining with gestures "I believe we're witnessing a block lift here..." to a person who is not familiar with hydraulic motors.

 Anyhow, we're back in the mine, we put the freaking motor back into the rig - try running it, loading it - and YES SIR!!
 This time it worked!!!
 What a relief...
-By the way - what's that now, five shifts without stopping?
+By the way - what's that now, five shifts in a row?

-And then I realize - the poor guy is sleeping and snoring with his eyes wide open!
+And then it hits me - the poor guy is sleeping and snoring with his eyes wide open!
 That was the first time I saw someone do that.
 Then his gaze gains focus, the snoring stops and he goes: "I'm sorry, man, did you say something?.."

-In the end I got the parts to our shop and put the motor back into one piece using the valve plate and the end plate from the "Bulgarian venture", and tested the motor once again restricting the return line, and, once again, the test registered a prefect pass.
+In the end, I got the parts to our shop and put the motor back into one piece using the valve-plate and the endplate from the "Bulgarian venture", and tested the motor once again restricting the return line, and, once again, the test registered a perfect pass.
 But I knew better now, so, with the help of the client's welder, we rigged up a contraption that allowed us to block the shaft from rotation - and this time I did manage to observe the lift.

 My only regret was I didn't document that with pictures - that would have been one hell of a troubleshooting case.
-I did contact each and every supplier we knew for a replacement end cap, but since this was a discontinued series - I didn't manage to find a replacement, and the end plate for the newer series couldn't be used on that body.
-I did try to rectify it, but then another similar motor broke down and we had to urgently re-use the main shaft from this one, and in the end the client opted for buying a new motor to replace this one, so, eventually, the parts ended up in scrap.
+I did contact every supplier we knew for a replacement endplate, but since this was a discontinued series - I didn't manage to find a replacement, and the endplate for the newer series couldn't be used on that body.
+I did try to rectify it, but then another similar motor broke down and we had to urgently re-use the main shaft from this one, and in the end, the client opted for buying a new motor to replace this one, so, eventually, the parts ended up in scrap.